taljacob2/Java_Decompiler/README.md

 Run the "decompile.sh" file - FOR UNIX.

-ALL your desired de-compiled files are place in the "decompileFolder".
+ALL your desired de-compiled files are placed in the "decompileFolder".

 ENJOY!
 >Note: